 See: “The Diversity Visa Program of the Immigration Act of 1990” (back)

 If an individual is eligible was born in a qualifying country (see above) there are also education and work experience requirements that must be met.
-An individual must have completed a course of study comparable to a 12-years of elementary and secondary education in the United States.
+An individual must have completed a course of study comparable to 12 years of elementary and secondary education in the United States.
 A General Education Degree (GED) or its equivalent does not meet the education requirement.
 To meet the work requirement experience, one must have two years’ experience within the last five years in an occupation defined according to the U.S. Department of Labor as requiring at least two years of training or experience that is has a Specific Vocational Preparation (SVP) rating of at least 7.0.(back)

 When can a person apply and when is the drawing for the lottery?